 Ciguatera food poisoning is the world's largest marine poisoning with over 50,000 people poisoning per year.
 It is a very strong neurotoxin, and the causative agent is ciguatoxins, which are produced by toxic dinoflagellates.
 There are numerous analogues of ciguatoxins (CTX).
 We provide the totally synthesized CTX 1B, CTX 3C, and CTX-ELISA 1B which is high sensitive ELISA kit to detect CTX 1B.

-Mitotoxin (MTX) is produced by dinoflagellate (Gambierdiscus toxicus).
-It is named mitotoxin after the Tahitian name of Striated surgeonfish "maito", which is a cause of ciguatera poisoning.
+Maitotoxin (MTX) is produced by dinoflagellate (Gambierdiscus toxicus).
+It is named maitotoxin after the Tahitian name of Striated surgeonfish "maito", which is a cause of ciguatera poisoning.
 MTX is the largest natural organic compound, which known structural formula.
 Since MTX exhibits a specific intracellular uptake of extracellular Ca2+, it has attracted attention for the mechanism of signal transduction mediated by Ca2+.